JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 The motivation for developing this package originated from our own work in studying nonlinear dimension reduction (NLDR) algorithms.
 We wanted to conduct a visualization experiment to understand perception and misperception of a variety of NLDR methods.
 This required simulated datasets with carefully controlled geometric and clustering properties.
 While some existing packages provided useful starting points, none fully supported the creation of flexible, high-dimensional data with the specific structural variations needed for our experiment.
 Developing these generators for research purposes underlies `cardinalR`, which is now a general-purpose package that should be useful for research and teaching.

 The example data structures are best viewed using a tour [@As85].
-These show the data as a sequence of low dimensional projections (typically 2D), providing a good sense of the shape in high dimensions.
-The interactive tour plots included in this paper are produced using the software langevitour [@paul2023].
+These show the data as a sequence of low dimensional projections (typically $2\text{-}D$), providing a good sense of the shape in high dimensions.
+The interactive tour plots included in this paper are produced using the software `langevitour` [@paul2023].

-The paper is organized as follows.
-In the next section, we introduce the implementation of the `cardinalR` package on GitHub, including a demonstration of the package's key functions.
-We illustrate how a clustering data structure affects the dimension reductions in the Application section.
+The next section provides an overview of the usage of the `cardinalR` package, illustrating how its modular components can be combined to generate complex high-dimensional datasets.
+This is followed by a section describing the implementation of the package, including its design principles and key functions.
+The Application section then demonstrates how the simulated clustering structures can be used to evaluate and compare dimension reduction and clustering methods.
 Finally, we give a brief conclusion of the paper and discuss potential opportunities for the use of our data collection.

 # Usage